Note: This chapter contains language that was revised based on the Bipartisan Budget Act of 2018. View the revisions (PDF - 582 KB).

 Pass-Through Entity:

-non-Federal entity that provides a subaward to a subrecipient to carry out part of a Federal program.
-(45 CFR 75.2)
+A recipient that provides a subaward to a subrecipient to carry out part of a Federal program.
+The authority of the pass-through entity flows through the subaward agreement between the pass-through entity and subrecipient.
+(2 CFR 200.1)

 Primary Source Verification: